ruby-amqp/bunny/docs/guides/queues.md

 only mention how message acknowledgements are related to AMQP transactions and the Publisher Confirms extension.

-Let us consider a publisher application (P) that communications with a consumer (C) using AMQP 0.9.1.
+Let us consider a publisher application (P) that communicates with a consumer (C) using AMQP 0.9.1.
 Their communication can be graphically represented like this: